john-science/john-science.github.io/_posts/2018-06-29-whats-a-haskell.md

 Ha.
 No.

 I don't even know what a Monad is yet!
 An Applicative Functor?
 What?

-Okay, I thought that since Lisp (and MIT-Scheme) had such little syntax to learn, Haskell would be fast to spin up on.
-And so far Haskell seems more like a fully-fledged modern language (Java, not C++ or Scala), with a lot of syntax to learn.
-But I just couldn't get into it.
+Okay, I am sure Haskell has many salient qualities.
+But there won't be a day-2 exploration of Haskell here because I just didn't enjoy the experience enough to want to continue.

 ## References for Further Reading